atsushieno/aap-core/README.md

 There is some complexity on how those files are packaged.
 At the "AAP package helpers" section we describe how things are packaged for each migration pattern.

-### Queryable manifest
+### Queryable service manifest for plugin lookup

-AAP plugins are not managed at system wide.
+AAP plugins are not managed by Android system.
 Instead, AAP hosts can query AAPs using PackageManager which can look for specific services by intent filter `org.androidaudiopluginframework.AudioPluginService` and AAP "metadata".
 Here we follow what Android MIDI API does - AAP developers implement `org.androidaudiopluginframework.AudioPluginService` class and specify it as a `<service>` in `AndroidManifest.xml`.
 Here is an example

 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"